Music analytics 101

 The value of cross-platform music analytics comes from their ability to connect the dots.
 They collect data from various sources into one tool, and then serve it to you as actionable insights.

 Cross-platform tools are becoming ever more sophisticated, and in recent years we’ve seen major industry players grow more willing to share data with these services.
-At Linkfire, we’re proud of the partnerships we’ve made with companies like Apple Music, Deezer, Pandora, Boomplay, and iHeartRadio.
+At Linkfire, we’re proud of the partnerships we’ve made with companies like YouTube, Apple Music, Deezer, Pandora, Boomplay, and iHeartRadio.

 Let’s dive into some of the specific insights that you can draw from cross-platform analytics, and why they’re useful.